lesniakania/react-native-draggable-board/README.md

-**⚠️Warning!
+⚠️**Warning!
 This repository is no longer supported.
 Use it on your own risk.**⚠️

 # React Native Draggable Board